 U.S. GAAP require Fund management to evaluate tax positions taken by the Fund and recognize a tax liability (or asset) if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service or Franchise Tax Board.
 The Fund is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-Management believes it is no longer subject to income tax examinations for years prior to 2013.

-NOTE 9 - SUBSEQUENT EVENTS
+NOTE 10 - SUBSEQUENT EVENTS

-The Fund has evaluated subsequent events through July 25, 2017, the date on which the financial statements were available to be issued.
+The Fund has evaluated subsequent events through August 17, 2018, the date on which the financial statements were available to be issued.
 There were no material subsequent events that required recognition or additional disclosures in these financial statements.